 “That’s NOT what I said.”

 “Why do you have Arwen sitting on a bench?”
-Isaac asked, leaning closer to examine Esther’s sweater.
+Isaac asked, examining Esther’s sweater.

 I got it right away.